rafalcode/petercooklifeinpieces/ep7_swans.md

 **LK:** Did you consider separating the fish and sending them individually?

 **SA:** Of course not!
-To separate a Balinese fighting fisherman's mate is an awful thing to do.
+To separate a Balinese fighting fish from its mate is an awful thing to do!

 **LK:** They pine?